 Bhutan Trip Overview

-Along the lofty ridges of the Himalayas lies the Kingdom of Bhutan - a remarkable land whose well-preserved countryside, architecture, and rich culture make it seem lost in time.
-Its capital city, Thimphu, is said to be the only world capital without traffic lights.
-Our walks in Punakha reveal impressive dzongs, and Paro's location along ancient trade routes is evidenced in its rich culture and unique monasteries, including the beautiful Tiger's Nest.
+Along the lofty ridges of the Himalayas lies the Kingdom of Bhutan - a remarkable land where the well-preserved countryside, architecture, and rich culture appear lost in time.
+The capital city, Thimphu, is said to be the only capital in the world without traffic lights.
+Our walks in Punakha reveal impressive dzongs, while the town of Paro's location along ancient trade routes has created a rich culture, encapsulated by its unique monasteries, such as the striking and iconic Tiger's Nest.

 Itinerary at a Glance

 We’d like to let you in on a little secret – Bhutan.
 Typically people we tell about Bhutan ask “Where is Bhutan?” and that’s just the way we like it.
 It is this anonymity that Bhutan has preserved so well, for so many years, that makes it special.
 The Kingdom of Bhutan is a hidden gem that is often compared to Tibet before the Chinese invasion, and Nepal without the budget backpackers.
 Let us introduce you to Bhutan, a true Shangri-la!